keshaaavv/dotfiles/README.md

 # other things u might want:

+- git (to clone the repo)
 - zen browser (super + shift + b)
 - btop (super + shift + r)
 - grim/slurp (super + shift + s) / super + ctrl s)

 # usage:

 1. make sure all dependencies are installed
+2. if you have git, you can do `git clone https://github.com/keshaaavv/dotfiles` to clone the repo.
-2. drag and drop into home directory (`cd ~`)
+3. drag and drop into home directory (`cd ~`)
-3. tweak keybinds/settings in `~/.config/hypr/hyprland.conf` to ur liking
+4. tweak keybinds/settings in `~/.config/hypr/hyprland.conf` to ur liking
-4. IF YOU USE LIMINE - go to the limine folder and follow the instructions in the .txt
+5. IF YOU USE LIMINE - go to the limine folder and follow the instructions in the .txt

 # note